awsdocs/amazon-workdocs-administration-guide/doc_source/start-console.md

 # Starting the admin control panel<a name="start-console"></a>

-You use the administrative control panel to turn Auto activation off and on, change user roles and settings, and more\.
+You use the administrative control panel in the Amazon WorkDocs web client to turn Auto activation off and on, and change user roles and settings\.

 **To open the admin control panel**

-1. In Amazon WorkDocs, choose the profile icon in the upper\-right corner of your browser\.
+1. Choose the profile icon in the upper\-right corner of the WorkDocs client\.

+    ![\[The default profile image in the Amazon WorkDocs web client.\]](http://docs.aws.amazon.com/workdocs/latest/adminguide/images/wd-profile-default.png)

 1. Under **Admin**, choose **Open admin control panel**\.